Blockstream/esplora/README.md

 - `BASE_HREF` - base href for user interface (defaults to `/`, change if not served from the root directory)
 - `STATIC_ROOT` - root for static assets (defaults to `BASE_HREF`, change to load static assets from a different server)
 - `API_URL` - URL for HTTP REST API (defaults to `/api`, change if the API is available elsewhere)
-- `BASE_URL` - absolute base url for user interface (optional, only required for opensearch functionality)
+- `BASE_URL` - absolute base url for user interface (optional, only required for opensearch and canonical link tags)
 - `NATIVE_ASSET_LABEL` - the name of the network native asset (defaults to `BTC`)
 - `SITE_TITLE` - website title for `<title>` (defaults to `Block Explorer`)
 - `SITE_DESC` - meta description (defaults to `Esplora Block Explorer`)